Wildfires rage across the world as U.N. releases damning climate change report

 Climate experts say that if the Earth continues to heat up at the current rate, life could be devastating for many communities.

 The U.N. report assesses different pathways and scenarios for the future.
-If the world follows the very low greenhouse gas emission scenario, it’s plausible to avoid warming of greater than 1.5. or 2 degrees Celsius, above pre-industrial temperatures, according to the assessment.
+If the world follows the scenario of very low greenhouse gas emissions, it’s plausible to avoid warming of greater than 1.5 or 2 degrees Celsius above preindustrial temperatures, according to the assessment.

-But if that scenario, which involves very drastic rapid and sustained cuts in carbon dioxide and other greenhouse gases enforced by governments and businesses, is not followed, the world could be heading towards being 3 degrees Celsius warmer by 2100, it argues.
+But if that scenario, which involves very drastic rapid and sustained cuts in carbon dioxide and other greenhouse gases enforced by governments and businesses, is not followed, the world could be heading toward being 3 degrees Celsius warmer by 2100, it argues.

 In all cases, extreme events that cause flooding, wildfires and droughts are likely to become more intense.

-“We're able to live with the current warming but as is evident by extremes all over the world… recent wildfires in the USA, in southern Europe, the extreme rainfall and flooding we've seen across parts of Europe and China… we're living with this already and it's killing people, it's causing damage,” Allan explained.
+“We’re able to live with the current warming but as is evident by extremes all over the world ... recent wildfires in the USA, in southern Europe, the extreme rainfall and flooding we've seen across parts of Europe and China ... we’re living with this already and it’s killing people, it’s causing damage,” Allan explained.

 “It’s obviously not ideal that we have to adapt to these changes in a 1.5 degrees C warmer or 2 degrees C warmer world,” Allan said, “[but] inevitably there’ll be aspects that we’ll have to adapt to change the way we live so that we become less vulnerable.”

-The report was described as “a code red for humanity", by U.N.
+The report was described as “a code red for humanity” by U.N.
 Secretary General António Guterres.
 Allan said that he wouldn’t use those specific words to describe the paper, but that it does show a “stark warning” for humans.

-“Without rapid, strong and sustained cuts in carbon dioxide and other greenhouse gases, we're heading into a world where it will be not pleasant for many, particularly the vulnerable to live. ...
-So in that sense, it is a stark warning, it is a dire prediction, Allan said.
+“Without rapid, strong and sustained cuts in carbon dioxide and other greenhouse gases, we’re heading into a world where it will be not pleasant for many, particularly the vulnerable, to live. ...
+So in that sense, it is a stark warning; it is a dire prediction,” Allan said.

 Read more from Yahoo News: